HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Introduction/Introduction.md

 It has been characterized by "number crunching" algorithms.<br/>
 Its applications range from astronomy to volcanology, from automotive stress analysis to space shuttle orbital dynamics, and from molecular biology to automated manufacturing.<br/>

+#### `Embedded Software`
+It resides in read-only memory and is used to control products and systems.
+Embedded software can perform limited and esoteric functions.<br/>
+Ex. keypad control for a microwave oven, digital functions in an automobile such as fuel control, dashboard displays, braking systems, etc.<br/>